awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 You control when to upgrade your DB instance to a new version supported by Amazon RDS\.
 This level of control helps you maintain compatibility with specific database versions and test new versions with your application before deploying in production\.
 When you are ready, you can perform version upgrades at the times that best fit your schedule\.

-If your DB instance is using read replication, upgrade all of the Read Replicas before upgrading the source instance\.
+If your DB instance is using read replication, upgrade all of the read replicas before upgrading the source instance\.

 If your DB instance is in a Multi\-AZ deployment, both the primary and standby DB instances are upgraded\.
 The primary and standby DB instances are upgraded at the same time and you experience an outage until the upgrade is complete\.
 The time for the outage varies based on the size of your DB instance\.